miklaviclenart/miklaviclenart/README.md

 ## Hi there 👋

+I'm a student at [Faculty of mathematics and physics](https://www.fmf.uni-lj.si/en/), [University of Ljubljana](https://www.uni-lj.si/en).
+I study mathematics.
+This is my personal GitHub account that contains mostly repositories for projects required by different courses.

 <!--
 **miklaviclenart/miklaviclenart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.